 These toys will stimulate their natural hunting instincts.
 Here are some steps to guide you:

-Cats are born with hunting instincts.
-Some cats are better mousers than others.
-Recognize these instincts early, especially in kittens.
-Young cats are more adaptable to training, as they are in the prime stage to develop speed and skill.
+Cats are born with hunting instincts, though some are naturally better mousers than others.
+Recognizing these instincts early, especially in kittens, matters because young cats are in their prime stage for developing speed and skill.

 Encouraging these instincts is crucial:

-Patience is essential.
-Training takes time, and not every cat will become a proficient mouser.
-Accept the natural limits of your cat's abilities.
+Patience is essential because training takes time and not every cat will become a proficient mouser.
+Accept your cat's natural limits with realistic expectations.

 Some cats might never develop a strong prey drive, and that's okay.
 The goal is to enhance their natural instincts.
 Remember, a well-fed cat is more motivated to play, not necessarily to hunt out of hunger.